big-camel/react-image-previewer/README.md

 - Support for custom previews like `<video>` or any `HTML` element
 - Keyboard navigation, drag mode **supports free dragging in the view, zooming according to the size of the picture**, perfectly adapted to the desktop
 - Support custom node expansion, easy to achieve full-screen preview, rotation control, picture introduction and more functions
+- Toolbar UI components are separated, and custom toolbars are supported
-- Based on `typescript`, `7KB Gzipped`, supports server-side rendering
+- Based on `typescript`, supports server-side rendering
 - Simple and easy to use `API`, zero cost to get started

 ## Install